47jsk/Evolve-N4ker/README.md

 ## Evolve Nuker
-Evolve, fastest nuker of 2025 Written In Python.
+Evolve, one of the fastest nuker of 2025 Written In Python.

 ## Disclaimer
 This project is provided for educational purposes only.
 Use responsibly.

-## Credits
-This Is Not A Skid Because I Gave Credits To .darks4.sure.
-I Upgraded Hellium Nuker And Solved Some Bugs.

 ## Installation
 For compiled version: